 This involves some research.
 Head to your local bookstore or jump online.

-Consider books that align with yours in three areas — genre, length, and target readers.
+Find books similar to yours in three areas — genre, length, and target readers.

 Note the prices on these books, and consider the range they fall within.

 Set a price within this range.
 You will avoid being too expensive for your market, or so low your readers are led to thinking your book is cheap or low quality.